 As noted above, housing affordability has become a major issue in Milwaukie in recent years, leading to the declaration of a housing emergency in 2016.
 However, the city has limited tools when trying to address and influence housing affordability.
-The city must be efficient, resourceful and responsible when developing housing affordability programs, and rely on a variety of partners to help implement these programs.
+The city must be efficient, resourceful and responsible when developing housing affordability programs and creating more housing.
+It will need to rely on a variety of partners and affordable housing developers to help implement these programs and build more affordable housing.